ili23/cs4782_s25_final_project/README.md

 ## Github Contents

 In our /data folder we have the dataloader setup, within /models we have the model architecture implementation, inside the /poster folder we have a copy of our poster and the /report has a pdf of our project report.
 Inside the /results you will find the results that we achieved.
-Additionally, within every folder in results there is a log folder inside them and where you can see the he train/val/test losses we obtained please run run “tensorboard --logdir .” within the respective log directory.
+Additionally, within the results folder there is a log folder for the training of the model on each dataset.
+To see the train/val/test losses we obtained please run “tensorboard --logdir .” within the respective log directory.

 ## Re-implementation Details